operator-framework/community/GOVERNANCE.md

 * Discovering and installing Operators from those catalogs
 * Managing the lifecycle of continuous updates and eventual removal of Operators

-The Operator Framework community will work on developing best practices, fostering collaboration, and working on improving tool interoperability.
+The Operator Framework community develops best practices, fosters collaboration, and improves tool interoperability.

 ## Individual Subproject Governance